jschpp/jschpp.github.io/_posts/2016-02-29-adding-disqus-to-my-blog.markdown

 # 1. Set up Disqus
 Follow [this FAQ article][faq1].
-Then use the "Universel Code" and embed it into your pages layout
+Then use the "Universal Code" and embed it into your pages layout

 # 2. Embed Disqus
 In my case I wanted Disqus at the bottom of every post I wrote.
 So I modified my post.html: